Are you getting enough sleep?

 How supportive and trusting are those relationships?

-In many cases, you can’t choose your colleagues and clients, but you can improve the dynamic.
-It could be as simple as taking the time to ask others how their day is going — and really listening.
+You often can’t choose your colleagues and clients, but you can improve the dynamic.
+It could be as simple as asking others how their day is going — and really listening.

-Or send an email to someone to let them know you appreciated their presentation.
+Or email someone to let them know you appreciated their presentation.

 Or choosing to communicate something difficult in a respectful, nonjudgmental way.

-Burnout can be contagious, so to elevate your individual engagement, you must shift the morale of the group.
+Burnout can be contagious, so you must shift the group's morale to elevate your individual engagement.

 If you’ve found that once you’ve done all you can, others can’t improve or don’t want improved relationships, then you may want to consider a job change.